Skip to content

 Document Type Typical Threshold for Review Notes

-Long essay / seminar paper (3,000–8,000 words) 10–15% Context of matches matters most
+Long essay / seminar paper (3,000 to 8,000 words) 10 to 15% Context of matches matters most

-Bachelor's thesis 5–15% Varies significantly by discipline
+Bachelor's thesis 5 to 15% Varies significantly by discipline

 Doctoral dissertation Under 5% Highest standards; some institutions set explicit formal limits